Review of Second Best Friend by Non Pratt

-Let’s get one thing straight: I am absolutely a Non Pratt fanboy, so if this review sounds a little too gushing, that’s because it is.
+Let’s get one thing straight: I am absolutely a Non Pratt fangirl, so if this review sounds a little too gushing, that’s because it is.
 Pratt’s books are a rich, tasty dessert to me: eminently satisfying, far longer-lasting than candy, and sometimes even a little bit good—but not too good—for you.
 Second Best Friend is no exception.
-Like Unboxed, her previous novella from Barrington Stoke, Second Best Friend is an encapsulated, somewhat brief story about a specific point in time.
+Like Unboxed, their previous novella from Barrington Stoke, Second Best Friend is an encapsulated, somewhat brief story about a specific point in time.
 Whereas Unboxed was about four friends dealing with the loss of a fifth, this story is about friend almost losing another to an envy that might be all in her imagination.
 It’s real; it’s raw, but it’s also deeply humorous and forgiving.

 Protagonist Jade is good, but she feels like everyone compares her to her best friend, Becky, and that she always comes out second.
 Becky is prettier; Becky is smarter; Becky is more responsible; Becky is basically just better than Jade and always will be.
 When Jade’s break-up with her boyfriend backfires and triggers a crisis in confidence centred on Becky, Jade throws herself into a school election campaign.
 She winds up competing with her own best friend (because that always goes well).
 While dealing with the perhaps-wanted attentions of her campaign manager, Jade mulls over her feelings about Becky.
 How does one improve one’s sense of self-worth when one only compares oneself to perfection?